 Figure 11.
-Groundwater level deviation at selected County monitoring wells.
+Groundwater levels from selected County monitoring wells.

 Figure 12 shows hydrographs from three monitoring wells and the daily departure from annual average rainfall.
 Both data sets are during 2019 and show the response of groundwater levels to precipitation events.
-Note that during late summer, when conditions are generally dryer and evapotranspiration is highest, response to even significant rain events will produce only subtle changes in the groundwater level.
+Note that during late summer, when conditions are generally dryer and evapotranspiration is highest, response to even significant rain events will produce only subtle increases in groundwater level.

-During 2019, 211 new water supply wells were constructed.
+During 2020, 133 new water supply wells were constructed.
 Figure 13 presents the number of wells drilled each year since 1980.
-The installation of new wells is primarily driven by the pace of residential construction and, occasionally, zoning residential changes affecting development potential.
-As occurred during the previous ten years, the number of new wells drilled in 2019 remained relatively low.
-The median total depth of wells installed in 2019 was 411 feet with the depths ranging from 100 to 1,000 feet.
-The median estimated yield (based on air-lift pumping) was 20.1 gallons per minute with yields ranging from 0.03 to 304 gallons per minute.
+The installation of new wells is primarily driven by the pace of residential construction and, occasionally, zoning changes affecting residential development potential.
+As occurred during the previous ten years, the number of new wells drilled in 2020 remained relatively low.
+The median total depth of wells installed in 2020 was 463 feet with the depths ranging from 100 to 1,000 feet.
+The median estimated yield (based on air-lift pumping) was 25.9 gallons per minute with yields ranging from 0.25 to 375 gallons per minute.